tenzir/tenzir/web/docs/enrichment/README.md

 malicious, or to flag a sighting of an indicator of compromise.

-Tenzir comes a flexible enrichment framework where the central abstraction is a [context](../contexts.md): a stateful object that can be updated with pipelines and used for enrichment in other pipelines:
+Tenzir comes a flexible enrichment framework where the central abstraction is a **context**: a stateful object that can be updated with pipelines and used for enrichment in other pipelines:

 ![Context update & enrich](context-update-enrich.svg)